LinLi-0909/M-DNB-model/README.md

 ```
 **Output:** <br />
 CI contains CI value, sd, PCCin and PCCout for each gene module at each time point.
-And The CI of Chu-time dataset can be downloaded at
+And The CI of Chu-time dataset can be downloaded at https://github.com/LinLi-0909/M-DNB-model/blob/main/CI.mat <br />
 ### 3. Identify DNB genes at critical points
  [topmCI,QI]=Get_Critical_Indicators(timeIdx,CI,m);
  m is the top m DNB genes with CI in given critical point.